-ELIZABETH BLAIR BFA in Painting, Indiana University; MFA in Painting, Pratt Institute.
+BETH BLAIR BFA in Painting, Indiana University; MFA in Painting, Pratt Institute.
 Blair has exhibited in group shows in Manhattan, Brooklyn, and Atlanta.

 CANDACE BRICENO BFA in Visual Arts Education, The University of Texas at Austin; MFA in Drawing and Painting, School of the Art Institute of Chicago.
 Briceno was selected as one of the Austin Museum of Art’s “22 to Watch” in 2005.
 Her work has appeared in solo and group exhibitions in California, Florida, Texas, and Chicago.
 She has been part of the Art School faculty since 1998.

 CAROLYN BROOKS BFA, University of North Texas; MFA, The University of Texas at Austin.
 Currently a school counselor in Eanes ISD, Brooks is a ceramic artist who works with fiber and paper and teaches creative self-exploration.